 I am.
 Maybe that’s the “psycho” in Psycho-Spiritual Wellness 😉

 Har har, but really, this all sounds awful.
 So, one last time, why am I here?

 Because if you follow all of these steps, you’ll finally be free from food obsession.
 You’ll stop thinking about food all day.
 You’ll stop letting your weight dictate your mood.
 One day, you’ll get hungry, and it’ll be the first time all day that you’ve thought about food!
 This will free up so much mental energy for getting back to LIFE.

-Oh, and as you continue on this journey, you'll probably lose weight.
-But it'll just be the cherry on top.
+Oh, and as you continue on this journey, you’ll probably lose weight.
+But it’ll just be the cherry on top.
 Because all you ever wanted, deep down, was to feel good about your body and stop binge eating.
-And because you worked on your psychology, you recognize that "getting skinny" won't solve your problems or bring the happiness you thought it would.
-And now that you've got your head straight, you're in full BAD ASS GET SH*T DONE MODE.
+And because you worked on the psychology of overeating, you recognize that “getting skinny” won’t solve your problems or bring the happiness you thought it would.
+And now that you’ve got your head straight, you’re in full BAD ASS GET IT DONE MODE.

 You’ll get to a point where someone can put a platter of cookies and cakes and sweets in front of you and you won’t even want it.
 Or you’ll have one bite and stop.

 This type of “self-control” becomes possible because, at this point, it’s not even self-control!
 It’s just you being in sync with yourself.
 If your body doesn’t want sweets, you won’t give it sweets.
 And after the rebellion binges, you’ll probably find that it doesn’t.

 There is so much LIFE available to you outside of food obsession.
 It takes grit to get through the tough spots – and there will be times where you backslide (like the time I did) – but if you keep going, you will get there.